mattddickinson/risknerd/privacy.md

 ### Your Right to Accessing your Personal Information

 According to PIPEDA, you have the right to access any of the information we have collected about you, request corrections to it, or have it deleted.
 If you wish to do so, please contact us as outlined below.

-This policy was last updated on May 20, 2024